-2. ± All free-standing signs may be double-sided.
-All digital LED signs may have color changing illumination.

-- 3. For signs that are shared by PA 1 and PA 3, the Community Development Director shall determine the number of signs assigned to each Planning Area.
+- 1. Except where noted for Freeway Icon Pylons for PA 2 and the City of Carson, no off-site advertising shall be permitted. - 2.
+All free-standing signs may be double-sided.
+All digital LED signs may have color changing illumination. - 3.
+For signs that are shared by PA 1 and PA 3, the Community Development Director shall determine the number of signs assigned to each Planning Area.
 The Community Development Director shall also have the authority to select Option A or Option B for the Freeway Icon Pylon Signs. - 4.
-2. If any portion of the illuminated surface of the sign is visible from a residential use within 1,000 feet of said sign at night, then the proposed modified project sign luminance shall be reduced to less than 300 cd/m2 at night. - 5.
-3. Signage adjacent to the freeway will comply with applicable Caltrans standards and requirements. - 6.
-4. Prior to approval of any Development Plan or comprehensive sign program, the applicant requesting approval of a Development Plan or comprehensive sign program shall conduct a view analysis to determine the exact location of the freestanding freeway oriented signs to ensure maximum visibility and maximum usability of all freestanding signs.
+If any portion of the illuminated surface of the sign is visible from a residential use within 1,000 feet of said sign at night, then the sign luminance shall be reduced to less than 300 cd/m2 at night. - 5.
+Signage adjacent to the freeway will comply with applicable Caltrans standards and requirements. - 6.
+Prior to approval of any Development Plan or comprehensive sign program, the applicant requesting approval of a Development Plan or comprehensive sign program shall conduct a view analysis to determine the exact location of the freestanding freeway oriented signs to ensure maximum visibility and maximum usability of all freestanding signs.
 Every effort shall be made to preserve the visibility of the freeway oriented wall mounted signs for PA2. - 7.
-5. Wall mounted project ID exterior signs may project above top of building wall. - 8.
-6. Integrated Identity Graphics/Murals are not considered signage; they are considered as architectural features, which are excluded from permitted signage area.
+Wall mounted project ID exterior signs may project above top of building wall. - 8.
+Integrated Identity Graphics/Murals are not considered signage; they are considered as architectural features, which are excluded from permitted signage area.

-Note: This is a some esentation of a planning concept.
-All graphics in this document are conceptual and should not be interpreted literally.
-Other plutions, local and/or concepts may be proposed and reviewed during significant eview and other permit and mapping processe.
+Note: This is a graphic representation of a planning concept.
+All graphics in this document are conceptual and should not be nterpreted literally.
+Other solutions, locations and/or concepts may be proposed and reviewed during site plan and design eview and other permit and mapping processes